SHIRE of Mundaring is seeking public feedback on dog exercise areas and locations where dogs will be prohibited.

 Since 2014, there been six relatively serious dog attacks on the RRHT which have been reported to Shire staff.
 Of those attacks, two were unleashed dogs attacking leashed dogs, two were unleashed dogs attacking pedestrians and two were unleashed dogs attacking cyclists.

 Cr Lavell said Council welcomed public feedback on the proposal.
 "The community has 28 days to provide comment about the specified areas, as per the proposal," he said.

 "Shire of Mundaring takes the safety of its community and their animals very seriously.
 Dog owners who break the rules may face a penalty of up to $200 (or up to $400 if the dog is a declared dangerous dog).

 Comments about Shire of Mundaring's proposed Dog Exercise Areas and prohibited areas can be provided via email to email@example.com noting "dog exercise/prohibited areas" in the subject line.
 Alternatively, hard copy letters can be directed to Shire of Mundaring, 7000 Great Eastern Hwy, Mundaring, WA 6073.

-The public notice comment period closes at 4pm on Monday, 19 June 2017.
+The public notice comment period closed on Monday, 19 June 2017.
 All feedback will now be considered by council.